Said Ali al-Shihri: Co-founded Al Qaeda in the Arabian Peninsula

 In January 2009, after Sa'id's release from the Saudi rehabilitation program he appeared in several jihadist videos, including one where he was identified as second in command of Al-Qaida in the Arabian Peninsula.

 He appeared in a threatening YouTube video with three other men, identified as Abu Hareth Muhammad al-Oufi, Abu Baseer al-Wahayshi and Abu Hureira Qasm al-Rimi.

-The New York Times, quoting American diplomats in Sana, reported that a car bomb that detonated outside their Embassy in Sana was the work of Al-Shihri.
+The New York Times, quoting American diplomats in Sanaa, reported that a car bomb that detonated outside their Embassy in Sanaa was the work of Al-Shihri.

-On 26 January 2009, the Saudi Gazette published a report based on interviews with Al Shihri's father, and current wife.
+On 26 January 2009, the Saudi Gazette published a report based on interviews with Al-Shihri's father, and current wife.

 Jaber Aal Khath'am Al-Shihri said his son had spent Ramadan with his family.

-The elder Al Shihri said his son was a primary-school dropout, that he had been married twice, and had a young daughter.
+The elder Al-Shihri said his son was a primary-school dropout, that he had been married twice, and had a young daughter.

 He said that his son had been troubled by memories of his detention, where his son told him "he thought about death all the time."

 He said that, after his release, his son had hoped to find a job as an imam.

 He said that he had added an addition to his family home for his son and his family to live in.

 However, after Ramadan, his son left his pregnant wife and child with his in-laws, and disappeared.

 The Saudi Gazette reported that his wife confirmed his father's account.

 She told the Gazette he had been acting normally, prior to his disappearance.
 "He used to smile and laugh and was generally happy."

 She described the 3000 Saudi Riyal monthly stipend he received from the Saudi government, following his release, as "an honor."

 She told the paper that her husband's sister had phoned her, after his disappearance, and told her he had requested she get a cell phone, so he could talk to her, but then he had not phoned.

 The Saudi Gazette reported that one of al-Shihri's brothers-in-law, Yusuf Al-Shihri, was also a former Guantanamo captive.

 While al-Shihri's wife had told the Saudi Gazette she suspected nothing, his father said visits from other former captives disturbed him, and he attributed his son's defection to their influence.
 He said that he regretted his son had not died from the wounds he suffered in Afghanistan.

 I say it loud and clear that my son is a deviant member of society who must be removed.
 He was not upright like the rest of the Gitmo returnees who benefited from the lessons of the past and showed their gratefulness for the assistance they were provided.

 Muhammad al-Oufi's mother told the Saudi Gazette that her son's radicalization was due to Sa'id's influence.